moverseai/moai/README.md

 ![Train Action](https://github.com/ai-in-motion/moai/raw/main/docs/diagrams/train_action.svg "Train Action")

-The `train` action consumed a configuration file that defines the model that will be trained, the data that will be used to train and validate it, as well as configurating the engine around the training process.
+The `train` action consumes a configuration file that defines the model that will be trained, the data that will be used to train and validate it, as well as configurating the engine around the training process.
 The results include model states across training and logs including validation metrics and losses.

 - _`moai`_ **`evaluate`** `CONFIG_PATH`